 Q: Would you recommend Smart City Kitchens to others in the restaurant industry?
 Why?

 Yes, definitely do consider Smart City Kitchens as an option.
-Whether you are an existing brand looking for expansion or you are a start-up looking to do a proof-of-concept, break away from traditional conventions and consider the merits of entering a cloud kitchen in a manner that would benefit your brand.
+Whether you are an existing brand looking for expansion or you are a start-up looking to do a proof-of-concept, break away from traditional conventions and consider the merits of entering a delivery kitchen in a manner that would benefit your brand.